centrahq/api-documentation/source/guides/plugins/paypal-commerce.md

 #### Payment Initialization

-To get the buttons, start by making a call to `POST payment`:
+To get the buttons, start by making a call to `POST /payment`:

 ```json
 {